 "Again?"
 She sighed.
 "Don't worry about it.
 This happens at least twice a week, doesn't it?"
 She laughed.

 "Aha," I tried to smile, but I think it came off broken.
 "Sorry about that.
 I thought I packed it, but i guess not."

 "It's alright.
 It's a stupid rule anyway."
 She pressed a button that caused a loud buzz, then the glass door at her side clicked.
 "Go on ahead."

 "Thank you, thank you.
 And sorry again."
 I kept bowing for some reason, I probably looked stupid.

-I stepped inside the doors only to bask in the warming morning light that passed through the large window walls.
+I stepped inside the doors only to bask in the warm morning light that passed through the large window walls.
 A slight strain caused a bit of pain on my eyes.
-Small specks of dust on the window glimmered.
+Small specks of dust glimmered like small candles on the glass.
 The Janitor is probably going to get fired one of these days.
 In a city renowned for its cleanliness this was unacceptable.
-But that's none of my concern.
+But that was none of my concern.

 I allowed myself to float on the gentle waves for a moment to clear my head.
-Maybe it's its warmth, or its symbolism, whichever it may be I find peace with just its sight.
+Maybe it's its warmth, or its symbolism, whichever it may be, however, I find peace with just its sight.

-However, the surreal pleasure of floating soothed me too well and I lost connection with reality.
-Before going through the doors I was early, now I'm late.
+Unfortunately, the surreal pleasure of floating soothed me too well and I lost connection with reality.
+Before going through the doors I was early, now was late.
 Just my luck.